 While you’re sunning yourself on a beach, enjoying your summer holiday, the last thing you want to be worrying about is if your home is safe and secure.

 If you’ve got a smart home security system, you can keep an eye on your home whenever you want, wherever you are.
-What’s more, if you’re in one of our 71 Go Roam destinations, it won’t cost you a penny extra to check it either.
+What’s more, if you’re in one of our 70+ Go Roam destinations, it won’t cost you a penny extra to check it either.
+Just another reason why phones are good!
+They’re keeping your costs down and helping you enjoy your holiday to it’s fullest.
+Awesome!

 But, if you’re not entirely sure what a smart home security system is, don’t sweat it – we’ve got the low-down for you.